 This scenario is not just related to visiting mission teams from congregations or judicatories.
 While I served as Regional Director-Africa, LCMS WM, project proposals from national churches and emerging partner churches arrived on my desk each year.
-Often, a national church would send in six or more proposals requesting project funding from \$500 to hundreds of thousands of dollars.
-And then, by virtue of past experience and protocol, those multiple requests forced us to decide not only which projects from among all the national churches LCMS WM might support (after all, resources are limited), but also forced LCMS WM to determine which projects were priorities for each individual national church as evaluated by LCMS WM.
+Often, a national church would send in six, seven, and even more proposals requesting project funding from \$500 to hundreds of thousands of dollars.
+And then, by virtue of past experience and protocol, those multiple requests not only forced us to decide which projects from among all the national churches LCMS WM might support (after all-resources are limited), but also forced us to determine which projects were priorities for each individual national church, as evaluated by LCMS WM.

-In further conversations with each of them, LCMS WM clearly indicated that the funds available were limited and subsequently asked for project proposals ranging between certain dollar amounts (depending upon the funds available any given fiscal year).
-Secondly, LCMS WM communicated to the national churches that, although LCMS WM funded a variety of ministry projects, there were certain projects it could not consider.
-Finally, and probably most importantly, it communicated that the national churches were each to prioritize their project proposals.
+In further conversations with each of them, LCMS WM clearly indicated that the funds available were limited, and subsequently asked for project proposals ranging between certain dollar amounts (depending upon the funds available any given fiscal year).
+Secondly, LCMS WM communicated to the national churches that, although LCMS WM funded a variety of ministry projects, there were certain projects it would not consider (no different than other funding organizations).
+Finally, and probably the most important, it was communicated that each national church was to prioritize its project proposals.
 LCMS WM would begin its deliberations with the highest prioritized proposal submitted from each national church.
-It was clearly explained that, regardless of the perspective of LCMS WM on any proposal, it would still fund a national church's vision and priorities as it was able.
+And it was made clear that, regardless of LCMS WM's perspective on any proposal, it would still fund the national church's vision and priorities as it was able.

 Very few national churches believed that LCMS WM would approach the assessment of project proposals with that posture.
-On the basis of past experience with a host of mission funders, they felt that unless their vision matched LCMS WM's vision for them, they would receive no project funding.
-As a result, the partners would work hard to determine which projects would find better reception in

-LCMS WM deliberations and submit those particular types of projects.
-It took several budget years before national churches believed the rhetoric: LCMS WM funds the priorities of national churches.
+They felt that unless their vision matched LCMS WM's vision for them, they would receive no project funding.
+Thus, the partners worked hard to determine which projects on the list that LCMS WM would fund found better reception in deliberations, and then would submit those particular types of projects.
+It took several iterations of budget years before national churches believed the rhetoric: LCMS WM funds the priorities of national churches.
 It began to break down dependency postures and system manipulation.

-Partnerships need to be built on trust and mutual admiration for one another, with each partner bringing to the table the resources, gifts, skills, and wisdom that they are honestly able to supply; and whatever those assets are, they are enough.
-When partnership conversations begin, both sides need to be willing to share their vision-the visiting mission team, judicatories, or even, as with Partnerships need to be built on trust and mutual admiration for one another, with each partner bringing to the table the resources, gifts, skills, and wisdom that they are honestly able to supply; and whatever those assets are, they are enough.
+Partnerships need to be built on trust and mutual admiration for one another, with each partner bringing to the table the resources, gifts, skills, and wisdom that they are honestly able to supply, and that whatever those assets are, they are enough.
+When partnership conversations begin, both sides need to be willing to share their vision-the visiting mission team (or judicatories or even, as with LCMS WM, large national churches) and the national church and its skills and resources and true vision and hopes and desires.